5 steps to audit your AI hiring tools before regulators do it for you

 Quick Hits

-Multiple jurisdictions now require or are considering algorithmic impact assessments before deploying AI in hiring.
-These assessments evaluate whether a system is likely to have discriminatory effects before it's deployed — a proactive requirement, not a reactive one.
+Impact Assessment Requirements Are Expanding Multiple jurisdictions now require or are considering algorithmic impact assessments before deploying AI in hiring.
+These assessments evaluate whether a system is likely to have discriminatory effects before it's deployed, a proactive requirement, not a reactive one.
 If you're deploying new AI tools, impact assessment should be part of the vendor due diligence process, not an afterthought.

-Illinois requires notice whenever AI influences any employment decision.
+Notification and Consent Obligations Vary Widely Illinois requires notice whenever AI influences any employment decision.
 California FEHA requires disclosure to candidates that an automated decision system is being used.
 NYC requires employers to post notice of bias audit results.
 These requirements don't perfectly overlap, which means a compliance framework that works in one state may be incomplete in another.
 Design for the most stringent requirement and you're covered everywhere.

+NIST AI RMF vs. ISO 42001: Which Framework to Use?
 Both frameworks are useful; they're not mutually exclusive.
 NIST AI RMF 1.0 is U.S.-centric and focused on risk management processes.
 ISO/IEC 42001:2023 is a certifiable management system standard more aligned with EU expectations.
-For companies operating in both markets, ISO 42001 is increasingly the credible baseline — and its documentation requirements map well onto what regulators are asking for.
+For companies operating in both markets, ISO 42001 is increasingly the credible baseline, and its documentation requirements map well onto what regulators are asking for.

 The Operator's Take

 Most HR teams treat compliance as a legal problem and hand it off to counsel.
 That's a mistake.
 Counsel can tell you what the regulations say.
 They can't tell you which of your tools are actually making discriminatory decisions, because they don't have visibility into your stack.
-The people who need to own AI compliance in HR are the operators — the HR leaders and recruiting leaders who know what tools are deployed, how they're being used, and where the gaps are.
+The people who need to own AI compliance in HR are the operators, the HR leaders and recruiting leaders who know what tools are deployed, how they're being used, and where the gaps are.
 Legal is a resource and a backstop, not the primary owner.
 When I see HR teams treat compliance as someone else's problem, I already know what their audit is going to find.

 The five steps above give you the framework.
-The hard part is execution — knowing exactly what to document, what bias tests to run, what vendor questions to ask, and what the output should look like when you're done.
+The hard part is execution, knowing exactly what to document, what bias tests to run, what vendor questions to ask, and what the output should look like when you're done.

 Get it here → Complete AI Hiring Compliance Toolkit ($119)